 Murray road map: Stripes (1981), Ghostbusters (1984)

 Your body’s changing.
 You feel weird and unlovable, and you’re covered in slime far more than you’d like to admit.
+It feels like authority figures are always yelling at you.
 “We’re mutants," Winger reminds his fellow recruits (and, basically, all teenagers) in Stripes.
 But you'll figure it out, just like Peter Venkman and the other Ghostbusters figured out how to use those unlicensed nuclear accelerators without blowing themselves up.
 The things you think are flaws may just be your superpowers.

 The 20s